>

 An ambiguous bird, herald of spring and harbinger of cuckoldry, is the hero of this most typical of all English-language lyrical songs.
 It too is made up of floating verses that zip equally well into a score of other songs.
 For some reason the song found relatively little favour in Scotland, but it has been one of the commonest of all lyrics in England, Ireland, and upland America.
 Anne's set is one of several Irish versions.

-Sally Killen sang The Cuckoo in 1975 on her and Louis Killen's LP Bright Shining Morning.
-Louis Killen commented in the album's sleeve notes:
+Sally Killen sang The Cuckoo in 1975 on her and Louis Killen’s LP Bright Shining Morning.
+Louis Killen noted:

 Here is another song of “false true love” collected by Sharp in Somerset.
 Its fine tune and lyrical first verse changed somewhat when it was carried to Southern Appalachia.
 The bird seems to have become more patriotic: